VlachosGroup/pMuTT/_sources/io.rst.txt

 ========
 This is the output format used for Chemkin.
 A list of NASA objects can be written to a thermdat file.

-.. automodule:: PyMuTT.io_.thermdat
+.. automodule:: pMuTT.io_.thermdat
    :members:

 Examples
 --------
 Reading Thermdat
 ^^^^^^^^^^^^^^^^
-A thermdat file can be read directly by using ``PyMuTT.io_.thermdat.read_thermdat``.
-The example here can be found in `PyMuTT.examples.read_nasa_from_thermdat`_
+A thermdat file can be read directly by using ``pMuTT.io_.thermdat.read_thermdat``.
+The example here can be found in `pMuTT.examples.read_nasa_from_thermdat`_

 .. code:: python

     import os
     from pprint import pprint
     from matplotlib import pyplot as plt
-    from PyMuTT.io_.thermdat import read_thermdat
+    from pMuTT.io_.thermdat import read_thermdat
-    from PyMuTT.models.empirical.nasa import Nasa
+    from pMuTT.models.empirical.nasa import Nasa

     base_path = os.path.dirname(__file__)
     #Thermdat file from http://combustion.berkeley.edu/gri_mech/version30/files30/thermo30.dat